Faktatykki/tira-labra-markovjukebox/markovjukebox/documentation/testdocumentation.md

 #### MarkovGenerator

 MarkovGenerator class acts as a service class for melody and rhythm generation and handling midi.
-It doesn't provide any crucial logic to test with, hence no tests are required.
+Few tests for checking negative order values and the order value can't be bigger than the training set size.

 #### SequenceCreator